algolia/react-instantsearch/packages/react-instantsearch-hooks-web/README.md

 # react-instantsearch-hooks-web

-React InstantSearch Web is a React library that lets you create an instant-search result experience using [Algolia][algolia-website]’s search API.
+React InstantSearch Hooks Web is an open-source React library that lets you create an instant search result experience using [Algolia][algolia-website]’s search API.
 It is part of the InstantSearch family:

 **React InstantSearch** | [InstantSearch.js][instantsearch.js-github] | [Angular InstantSearch][instantsearch-angular-github] | [Vue InstantSearch][instantsearch-vue-github] | [InstantSearch Android][instantsearch-android-github] | [InstantSearch iOS][instantsearch-ios-github]

 ## Why

-You should be using React InstantSearch if you want to:
+You should be using React InstantSearch Hooks Web if you want to:

 * Design search experiences with best practices
 * Customize your components at will